PLCG1: Cancer

-While there is a strong link between PLCγ1 and tumor growth/cancer progression, most research is in early stages.
-Cancer is also a very unique illness in that every patient has different needs.
-Information here is not to be used as treatment and instead as a way to better understand cancer progression.Mutations in PLCγ1 can lead to cancer cell proliferations and inhibition can lead to tumor growth.
+Mutations in PLCγ1 can lead to cancer cell proliferations and inhibition can lead to tumor growth.
 PLCγ1 is involved in cell proliferation, and mutations cause it to be over expressed and help the progression of tumor cells.
 This aspect of PLCγ1 also helps cancer migration and metastasis away from the original tumor cells.
 There is also a link between PLCγ1 and PDK, the PDK-PLCγ1 pathway, which is a vital part of cancer cell invasion.

 The inhibition of PLCγ1 is linked to a decrease in tumor growth and metastasis.
 PLCγ1 is acting as a vital part in stopping apoptosis in cells, and thus by inhibiting PLCγ1 the body better allows programmed cell death and avoidance of tumors.
 The main role found for PLCγ1 is cell growth, and this role in specific is why it is becoming more commonly studied for anti-cancer drugs.
 Tissue samples from cancer patients the PLCγ1 levels are not elevated, however, regulatory factors for this proteins are lowered and that amplification of PLCγ1 is extremely high.
 The regulatory proteins that stop PLCγ1 have been turned off by the cell, which means that while there is no increase in the physical protein PLCγ1 there is an increase in how much work it is doing - nothing is stopping it from over working itself.
 Studies also showed that adding new regulatory to cells in vitro helped reduce previously amplified PLCγ1.
 This information has encouraged PLCγ1 becoming an anti-cancer drug target despite the issues that come with targeting intermembrane proteins.